tiprankstipranks

 Cyber Security - Risk 1

-A security breach of our information technology systems could result in material financial losses and legal exposure, and damage to our reputation.
+A failure or security breach of our information technology infrastructure could disrupt our businesses, cause material financial losses, result in regulatory action and legal exposure, and damage our reputation.

 Technology - Risk 1